ARE YOUR RELATIONSHIPS REFLECTING A BEAUTIFUL TAPESTRY?

 Our communication does this as well, creating a bond with our sisters-in-Christ.
 The back and forth flow of communication, which reinforces our relationships.
 Just as the weaver, we must be present and pay careful attention to our relationships handling them with care, so they do not break.
 It’s a beautiful process.

 Our ability to communicate influences our relationships.
 Through our communication, we build trust and alliances adding texture to our relationships both personally and professionally.“She is clothed with strength and dignity, and she laughs without fear of the future.
-When… Click To Tweet
+When she speaks, her words are wise, and she gives instructions with kindness.”
+Psalm 31: 25-26 (NLT) Click To Tweet

 Do your relationships reflect a weaver creating a beautiful tapestry?
 What relationships are you weaving today?
 Are you creating relationships of texture and color?